Dalit Christian: Reservation

-Dalit Christian Songs
+Songs

 Dalit Christian songs emerged as a significant medium for the expression of social change and emancipation in 19th century Kerala.
 Through these songs, the Dalit community in Kerala, primarily consisting of the Pulaya and Paraya castes, found a means to challenge the oppressive caste system and the practice of caste-based slavery.
 These songs became an important part of the cultural and religious life of the converted Dalit Christians.
 During the medieval period in Kerala, caste slavery and the sale of lower caste persons were prevalent social institutions.
 The arrival of the Portuguese in 1498 and the Dutch in 1603 strengthened the slave trading networks.
 The Portuguese era saw the Christian conversion of slave castes, and many Pulayas were baptized with Portuguese names.
 Syrian Christians, a significant part of Kerala society, were major slaveholders and played a crucial role in the sale of slaves.

 In the 19th century, Christian missionaries and native preachers composed and performed songs that carried anti-slavery and anti-caste messages.
 The songs were composed in modern Malayalam, making them accessible to a wider audience, and were often performed at roadside gatherings.